yinghaoyu/LeetCodeInHardWay/README.md

 LeetCode Solution In Hard Way
 ========

+(Notes: "🔒" means you need to buy a book from Leetcode, "🚀" means you will be excellent after solve it)

 | # | Title | Solution | Difficulty |
 |---| ----- | -------- | ---------- |
 |1636|[Sort Array by Increasing Frequency](https://leetcode.cn/problems/sort-array-by-increasing-frequency/) | [C++](./src/Problem_1636_frequencySort.cc)|Easy|